Support our work by becoming our Patron! Learn More

-SOP for Food Handling and Sanitation in the Hotel Kitchen
+Standard Food Handling and Sanitation in the Hotel Kitchen

-While doing food handling & preparation, chefs have to be free from all kind of bacterial infections.
-The kitchen staff should pay attention to these two critical points; 1) Cross Contamination: the transfer of bacteria from another food, equipment, or from work surface. and 2) Food Danger Zone: the temperature for food work area should be maintained in-between 45-140º F since at this range most bacteria cannot grow.
+While doing food handling & preparation, chefs have to be free from all kinds of bacterial infections.
+The kitchen staff should pay attention to these two critical points; 1) Cross Contamination: the transfer of bacteria from another food, equipment, or work surface. and 2) Food Danger Zone: the temperature for the food work area should be maintained in-between 45-140º F since at this range most bacteria cannot grow.

 Food Handling and Sanitation Standard Procedures: